 Born to a high prince and fulfilling his role as such, his character was known as the son who met his father's expectations as a warrior.
-He was well liked by all, dressed professionally, and trained to become one of the best swordsman in the book.
+He was well-liked by all, dressed professionally, and trained to become one of the best swordsmen in the book.

 Being born into a family that demands you to follow the path they pave can be a tough burden.
 Kaladin from a young age decided he wouldn't follow the surgeon path his father wanted of him, instead he joined the military to fight for glory.

 The character of this young gentleman was one who cares deeply for those around him.
 He put others first and drove himself crazy at times doing so because sometimes his efforts to protect others failed.

 A natural leader others look up too, Kaladin shows the importance of being gentle and tough as you take on the world that can sometimes feel against you.